Despite virus risk, 2020 hopefuls keep up campaigns for now

 Federal health authorities have been advising older people and those with medical conditions, in particular, to avoid crowded spaces, prompting the cancellation of music and arts festivals and other events around the country.
 On Sunday, Surgeon General Jerome Adams noted that the average age of death for people from the coronavirus is 80, while for those needing medical attention, it is 60.

-But that so far hasn’t led President Donald Trump or his two remaining major Democratic rivals, Sanders and Joe Biden to cut back on big campaign events.
+But that so far hasn’t led President Donald Trump or his two remaining major Democratic rivals, Sanders and Joe Biden, to cut back on big campaign events.
 Each man is in his 70s.

 Sanders said “in the best of all possible worlds” the three candidates should probably limit their travel and avoid crowds, “but right now, we’re running as hard as we can.”
 Sanders planned a meeting Monday in Detroit with public health experts and others to discuss the outbreak.